MerouaneBellaha/CryptoRate/README.md

 - added another component to the UIPickerView to choose between multiple crypto currency ( not Bitcoin only )
 - changed the design

-What's feature left to add :
+Features left to add :

-- Fetch crypto currency and regular currency list from the API to fill the currency 2d Array.
+- Fetch crypto currency and regular currency list from the API to fill dynamically the currency 2d Array.
 - Reverse rate functionnality: 1 Bitcoin = x Euros -> 1 euros = x Bictoin